open-telemetry/opentelemetry-ebpf-profiler/design-docs/00003-memory-profiling/README.md

 Sampled allocations awaiting a matching free are tracked in a live-heap correlation map, keyed by `(pid, ptr)` (this is the same map `uprobe_heap_free` consults - see eBPF entry programs).
 This map is bounded by both a global cap and a per-process cap.
 When either cap is reached, we simply stop accepting new elements into the map: further sampled allocations are not added to live-heap tracking until existing entries are freed and their slots released.
 This only affects `inuse_*` accounting - the `alloc_space`/`alloc_objects` profiles are unaffected, since those are produced directly from the alloc-side event and don't depend on the correlation map.
 As an aside, we already emit drop-ratio metrics for the PID controller (above); the live-heap cap gets the same treatment, so operators have visibility into both throttling paths.

-Because `uprobe_heap_free` only decrements state for pointers it finds in the correlation map, an allocation dropped for being over-cap is simply never seen by the corresponding free - the same behaviour as an allocation dropped by the PID controller.
+Because `uprobe_heap_free` only decrements state for pointers it finds in the correlation map, an allocation dropped for being over-cap is simply never seen by the corresponding free (the same behaviour as an allocation dropped by the PID controller).

+On process exit, the probe's `Detach` path purges all remaining entries for the exiting PID from these maps (both eBPF-side and userspace tracker), ensuring dead processes do not leak state.

 The two layers are independent: the in-process sampler is unaware of the controller, which keeps the hot path branch-prediction-friendly and allocator-agnostic.